sv-cover/cover-website/docs/quick_install.md

 sudo apt upgrade
 ```

-Install PHP (with extensions):
+Install PHP 8.3 (with extensions):

 ```bash
 sudo apt install php php-cli php-pgsql php-curl php-mbstring php-zip php-bcmath php-xml php-intl
 ```

+**NB**: if you don't want this to install the Apache HTTP Server, install `php-fpm` first.
+This satisfies PHP's alternative dependency, which negates the need for Apache.

-If this doesn't install PHP 8.3, change php to php8.3 throughout the command.
+**NB**: if this doesn't install PHP 8.3, change php to php8.3 throughout the command.
 You need the [Ondrej PHP PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php) for this to work.

 Install Postgres: